 Also, if you're nearing retirement age, or in retirement, the Venice Center / Waterside Village is an excellent choice for you to consider for top-quality retirement living.
 This neighborhood is rated by NeighborhoodScout as among the top 6.2% of retiree-friendly neighborhoods in Florida, combining peace and quiet, safety from crime, and offering diverse housing options from which retirees can choose.
 Maybe it's because of these amenities that a large proportion of the residents here are college educated seniors, mixed with other age groups.
 For these and other reasons, NeighborhoodScout identifies this neighborhood as a top-notch place to consider if you are thinking of or planning to retire in Florida.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Venice Center / Waterside Village neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Venice Center / Waterside Village neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 80.9% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.6% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 If you love row houses and attached homes, you will probably really like the Venice Center / Waterside Village neighborhood.
 The ambiance, the charm, of row houses is something special.
 And in sheer abundance of row houses, this neighborhood truly stands out.
 The real estate here has a higher proportion of row houses and attached homes than nearly any neighborhood in America.
 In fact, 26.0% of the residential real estate here is classified as row houses and attached homes.